I’m a movie and TV dork.

 Demolition Man: We definitely have a futuristic bent in a lot of our movies, and this one like many others led us to talk more about utopian and dystopian culture, morality standards, consumer culture, the prison system, rehabilitation of inmates and more.

 Fight Club: Ohhh trippy!
-Much like when we watched The Sixth Sense, the biggest thing I wondered was whether Sarah would “get” the twist about this movie before the ending.
+Much like when we watched The Sixth Sense, the biggest thing I wondered was whether Ashar would “get” the twist about this movie before the ending.
 We talked about concepts like escapism, consumerism, addiction, self-harm and a bunch of other serious stuff as well as the existential “Who are you, really?” questions.

 12 Monkeys: More of Brad Bitt acting insane.
-(Sarah really seems to like this about him.)
+(Ashar really seems to like this about him.)
 Here we talked about different schools of thought in time travel – if it’s possible to change the past, Back To The Future-style, or if the past is more like a library you walk through, where you can gain information but not make changes.
 We also talked about protest movements, mental health care and the dispersal of viruses, which related nicely to our interest in the Plague Inc. app.

 Come on, it’s a movie-themed post!
 You knew there would be an intermission.
 Get up, stretch your legs, and make sure you leave your family’s favorite movie and one surprising topic you discussed or learned about from it in the comments of this post.